 Gravity should accelerate the spaceship so that it moves faster and faster as it drops.
 Here is an example of a script that does just that:

-Rather than changing the y-position of the spaceship by a constant number, the amount it is changing is changing!
+Instead of changing the y-position of the spaceship by a constant number, in this script the amount it is changing is changing!
 That’s exactly what acceleration is.
 Here is a video of this movement, does it look better?

 From there it’s not difficult to add the spaceship’s thrust, which is really another acceleration like gravity: